nf-core/radseq/docs/output.md

 # Denovo Reference Construction

 Radseq supports the construction of psuedoreference using a conglomerate of open source tools.
-By default the resulting fasta file is only output to enable the output of intermediate files into `{outdir}/denovo/reference/` use `--denovo_intermediate_files=true`.
+By default the resulting fasta file is only outputed to enable the printing of intermediate files into `{outdir}/denovo/reference/` use `--denovo_intermediate_files=true`.

 ### Prepare forward reads

+Prior to clustering forward and reverse reads are joined into one sequence and seperated with a `NNNNNNNNNN`.
+Reads are reduced based on number of presences within an individual and among all individuals and combined into one file.

 <details markdown="1">
 <summary>Output files</summary>

-* `{outdir}/denovo/reference`
+* `{outdir}/denovo/reference/unique_sequences`
-    * `*.uniq.seqs`: all unique sequences
+    * `*.uniq.seqs`: all unique sequences in an individual
+    * `*_uniq.full.fasta`: all sequences

 </details>

 ### Seqtk seq

+[Seqtk](https://github.com/lh3/seqtk) is a tool for processing FASTA or FASTQ file formats.
 <details markdown="1">
 <summary>Output files</summary>